5 Things You Need to Know About Hyaluronic Acid

 Acids usually bring an image of burning or peeling, but it is actually none of those things.
 Hyaluronic acid is packed full of benefits that help boost the health of your skin!

-Hyaluronic acid, also know as hyaluronan, is a carbohydrate molecule naturally found in our dermis.
+Hyaluronic acid, also known as hyaluronan, is a carbohydrate molecule naturally found in our dermis.
 It plays an important part in our skin’s health.

 Image via Sigma-Aldrich